xsxszab/xsxszab.github.io/content/posts/cmake-notes-I.md

 ### **Scope in Current CMakeLists**

-- By default, variables defined with `set(VAR value)` can be accessed in current CMakeLists after the lien they are defined.
+- By default, variables defined with `set(VAR value)` can be accessed in current CMakeLists after the line they are defined.
 ```cmake
 # Empty output.
 In CMake, accessing an undefined variable won't trigger any error
 message(STATUS "${TEST_VAR}")